Dover alternatives: The Portsmouth & Plymouth routes to France

 - Food and drink: a proper sit-down meal (or at least a calm coffee) without juggling motorway exits.

-- Cabins: brilliant for proper rest, especially on longer crossings.
+- Cabins: brilliant for proper rest, even on day crossings with kids.

 - Deck time: fresh air, sea views, and the simple joy of doing nothing for a bit.